 Attorney at law Dr. Fuith is an expert on matters of real estate law, in particular real estate transactions.
-He successfully contested the discrimination against foreigners in the purchase of real estate in Austria, in particular in Tyrol, before the European Court of Justice in Luxembourg.
+He successfully contested the discrimination against foreigners in the purchase of real estate in Austria, especially in Tyrol, before the European Court of Justice in Luxembourg.

 His 1996 academic publication is the basis for the leading decisions of the Austrian Constitutional Court in the field of real estate transaction law.
 In the same way that discrimination against foreigners in the field of real estate is forbidden in Austria, it is also not permitted to discriminate against Austrian nationals.
 The said 1996 paper is a standard reference used by the Austrian Constitutional Court in the field of real estate.